tyson-swetnam/awesome-fire-science/docs/cyberinfrastructure.md

 [HydroShare](https://www.hydroshare.org/){target=_blank} - platform for hydrological science applications supported by CUAHSI

 [OSF.io](https://osf.io/){target=_blank} - is a free, open source web application that connects and supports the research workflow, enabling scientists to increase the efficiency and effectiveness of their research.

+# Broadband

+Initiatives around improving rural broadband in the USA will bring the internet increasingly into the wildland fire space.
+The [Broadband Equity, Access, and Deployment (BEAD) Program](https://www.internetforall.gov/program/broadband-equity-access-and-deployment-bead-program){target=_blank} provides $42.45 Billion to expand high-speed Internet access by funding planning, infrastructure deployment and adoption programs in all 50 states, Washington D.C., Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.

+[:simple-atandt: FirstNet](https://www.firstnet.com/){target=_blank} - nationwide network dedicated to public safety is ready to help law enforcement, fire service, and EMS do their jobs safely and effectively.

+[:simple-spacex: StarLink RV](https://www.starlink.com/rv){target=_blank} - the world's first and largest satellite constellation using a low Earth orbit to deliver broadband internet capable of supporting streaming, online gaming, video calls and more.